A miscarriage (spontaneous abortion) is the loss of a fetus due to natural causes before 20 weeks of pregnancy.

 The remaining 15% of miscarriages occur during weeks 13 to 20.
 For many of these miscarriages, no cause is identified.
 The rest result from problems in the woman, such as the following:

-Rh incompatibility (when a pregnant woman has Rh-negative blood and the fetus has Rh-positive blood) also increases risk.
-Emotional disturbances and minor injuries are not linked with miscarriages.
+Rh incompatibility (when a pregnant woman has Rh-negative blood and the fetus has Rh-positive blood) also increases risk of miscarriage.
+Sudden emotional shock (for example, resulting from receiving bad news) and minor injuries (for example, resulting from slipping and falling) are not linked with miscarriage.

-A miscarriage is more likely for women who have had a miscarriage or preterm labor in a previous pregnancy.
-For women who have had three consecutive miscarriages during the 1st trimester, the chance of having another miscarriage is about 1 in 4.
+A miscarriage is more likely if women have had a miscarriage or preterm labor in a previous pregnancy.
+For women who have had two or more consecutive miscarriages, the chance of having another miscarriage is about

-A miscarriage is usually preceded by spotting or more obvious bleeding and a discharge from the vagina.
+A miscarriage is usually preceded by spotting with bright or dark red blood or more obvious bleeding.
 The uterus contracts, causing cramps.
 However, about 20 to 30% of pregnant women have some bleeding at least once during the first 20 weeks of pregnancy.
-Fewer than half of these episodes result in a miscarriage.
+About half of these episodes result in a miscarriage.

 Early in a pregnancy, the only sign of a miscarriage may be a small amount of vaginal bleeding.
 Later in a pregnancy, a miscarriage may cause profuse bleeding, and the blood may contain mucus or clots.
 Cramps become more severe until eventually, the uterus contracts enough to expel the fetus and placenta.

 Sometimes the fetus dies but no symptoms of miscarriage occur.
 In such cases, the uterus does not enlarge.
 Rarely, the dead tissues in the uterus become infected before, during, or after a miscarriage.
-Such an infection may be serious, causing fever, chills, and a rapid heart rate.
-Affected women may become delirious, and blood pressure may fall.
+Such an infection (called a septic abortion) may be serious, causing fever, chills, and a rapid heart rate.
+Affected women may become delirious, and blood pressure may become dangerously low.

 If a pregnant woman has bleeding and cramping during the first 20 weeks of pregnancy, a doctor examines her to determine whether a miscarriage is likely.
-The doctor examines the cervix to determine whether it is dilating.
+The doctor examines the cervix to determine whether it is dilating or pulling back (effacing).
 If it is not, the pregnancy may be able to continue.
-If it is dilating, a miscarriage is very likely.
+If it is dilating or effacing, a miscarriage is very likely.

 Ultrasonography is usually also done.
 It may be used to determine whether a miscarriage has already occurred or, if not, whether the fetus is still alive.
 If a miscarriage has occurred, ultrasonography can show whether the fetus and the placenta have been expelled.

 If women have had several miscarriages, they may want to see a doctor before they try to become pregnant again.
 The doctor can check for genetic or structural abnormalities and for other disorders that increase the risk of a miscarriage.
-For example, an imaging test (such as hysteroscopy or hysterosalpingography) may be done to look for structural abnormalities.
+For example, an imaging test (such as ultrasonography, hysteroscopy, or hysterosalpingography) may be done to look for structural abnormalities, blood tests can be done to check for antiphospholipid antibody syndrome, and genetic tests may be done to check for chromosomal abnormalities.
 If identified, some causes of a previous miscarriage can be treated, making a successful pregnancy possible.

 After a miscarriage, women may feel grief, sadness, anger, guilt, or anxiety about subsequent pregnancies.

-Last full review/revision December 2008 by Edmund F. Funai, MD
+Last full review/revision August 2013 by Antonette T. Dulay, MD